 All students planning to work on campus should complete payroll forms during New Student Orientation or any time at the Office of Student Accounts.

-Contact Student Employment (login required) for answers to your questions about payroll or where to find a list of open positions.
+Contact Student Employment (login required) with questions about student employment policies, payroll, or how to apply for a campus job.
 For questions related to your financial aid, contact the Office of Financial Aid.

 Pay categories are assigned to each position on campus to provide consistency and equity for similar work across similar campus jobs.
 NOVAtime assigns the appropriate pay rate for each job on the timecard, so no additional work is required by supervisors to ensure proper pay rates.